Fafikk/ManagerBOT/README.md

 # Installation

 1. Clone the git repository
 ```git
 git clone https://github.com/Fafikk/ManagerBOT.git
 ```

 2. Install node dependencies
 ```bash
 npm install
 ```

 3. Copy environment file
 ```bash
 cp .env.example .env
 ```

+4. Replace values in `.env`:
+- `TOKEN` with you application token from [Discord Developer Portal](https://discord.com/developers/applications),
-4. Replace `TOKEN` and `CLIENT_ID` in `.env` with you application token and client ID from [Discord Developer Portal](https://discord.com/developers/applications)
+- `CLIENT_ID` with you client ID from [Discord Developer Portal](https://discord.com/developers/applications),
+- `ticket_channel` with channel ID where you want to have message with button, that create's ticket,
+- `ticket_category` with category ID where you want to have open ticket as channels,
+- `ticket_logs` with channel ID where you want to save logs, after closing ticket,
+- `support_team` with role ID that the administrators in charge of the tickets have.

 5. Deploy slash commands to Your bot
 ```bash
 node deploy.js
 ```

 6. Start the bot
 ```bash
 node index.js
 ```